InternetGuru/cad/README.md

 # Coding Assignment Distribution | CAD

 > The `update.sh` script distributes a GitLab assignment repository _detaching its history_ into multiple solver repositories.
 For future updates it creates a separate `source` branch and creates pull requests into main branch whenever updated.
-For each solver, the script sets developer rights in newly created repository if solver's user account exists.
+For newly created repositories the script duplicates issues with `assignment` label and sets assignee and developer rights for existing users.
 This project also provides GitLab CI template (see below).

 ## Requirements